-It was really the usual story.
+It was the usual story.
 He fell in love with the passion of the first time.
-When the liner was leaving, he sent his resignation and stayed behind.
+When the liner was leaving, he resigned and stayed behind.
 Life seemed bright.
-Surely such a pleasant place as Regina would have opportunities for so talented young man.
-The woman... she was striking, at least in his eyes.
+Surely such a pleasant place as Regina would have opportunities for so talented a young man.
+The woman… she was striking, at least in his eyes.
 Her name was Isabel and sometimes the throbbing streams of information seem to form image of her face.
 When it was over things were much darker.

-Sebastian didn't intend to become a criminal.
+Sebastian didn’t intend to become a criminal.
 Too many things just happened too fast.
-When you are on a strange planet it is too easy to lose too much money, too fast – especially in a place like Regina.
-It all just...happened.
-In a year, he was one of the many, the proud, the reckless... surfing the waves of local networks.
-Theft of information... that is such plain way to say it.
+When you are on a strange planet it is too easy to lose too much money, too fast—especially in a place like Regina.
+It all just… happened.
+In a year, he was one of the many, the proud, the reckless… surfing the waves of local networks.
+Theft of information… that is such a plain way to say it.
 It was more than that.

 Eventually Sebastian was caught, shortly after she left.
 Did she sell him to them or did he just get careless?
-Perhaps she left because he had ran out of credits, perhaps for other reason.
-It didn’t matter, he was on his way to a rather unpleasant prison world.
-Breaking in to the databases of Imperial Ministery of Commerce isn’t very wise if you can’t be sure that you won’t get caught.
+Perhaps she left because he had run out of credits, perhaps for other reasons.
+It didn’t matter; he was on his way to a rather unpleasant prison world.
+Breaking in to the databases of the Imperial Ministery of Commerce isn’t very wise if you can’t be sure that you won’t get caught.

-The years he spent in prison is something the Bishop never thinks about.
+The Bishop avoids thinking about the years he spent in prison.
 Indeed, they were the most horrible time in his life.
 Many times he came close to giving up, but always survived somehow.
 First months, than years blurred in to a shadowy mess.

 One morning he was free to breath the polluted air of Regina again.
 All he ached for was to feel the network again.
 Soon, he had a loan from a local mob boss and all the equipment he needed.
 It was time to get established again.